 It's put in a red packet and given to the family head with TWO oranges.
 The amount should be in accordance to your status and your closeness to the family and it should be a EVEN number, i.e. S$20 - S$80, S$100.
 Never S$5, S$50 is grey, some say ok some say not.

 There is a way to give pear!
 Pair it with a type of Mandarin oranges call "JI" the pear will become a word "ji li" which means "auspicious".
 In any case, if you created a boo-boo, just say something auspicious, the Chinese will beam.
-For example, if you drop a cup and broke it into a million pieces, just say "prosperity has arrived!" almost 8 years ago
+For example, if you drop a cup and broke it into a million pieces, just say "prosperity has arrived!" over 8 years ago

-no apples, thats for funerals. no duck, since they are flat lipped and considered unhappy. avoid giving four of anything since the number four is taboo and sumbolizes death. gifts are symbolic, and everything will relate to happiness, health and fortune. money comes in hundreds or checks end in eights/nines to symbolize fortune/longevity. red is our lucky color, so candy wrapped in red is a great gift. usually around cny you will find plenty of gift options at chinese supermrkets. a popular saying is good things come in pairs, which is why you always see two lobster specials in restaurants. i kno this question is a year old but this info is good for ever! almost 8 years ago
+no apples, thats for funerals. no duck, since they are flat lipped and considered unhappy. avoid giving four of anything since the number four is taboo and sumbolizes death. gifts are symbolic, and everything will relate to happiness, health and fortune. money comes in hundreds or checks end in eights/nines to symbolize fortune/longevity. red is our lucky color, so candy wrapped in red is a great gift. usually around cny you will find plenty of gift options at chinese supermrkets. a popular saying is good things come in pairs, which is why you always see two lobster specials in restaurants. i kno this question is a year old but this info is good for ever! over 8 years ago